reinout91/cookiecutter-cpp/README.md

 cookiecutter-cpp
 ================

-Currently works only tested for Linux compilers.
+Currently only tested for Linux.

 A test-driven C++ project template built on CMake and GoogleTest